If it seems too good to be true, it is too good to be true – especially when it comes to selling on Craig’s List.

 So, back to the scam… The initial email was followed up with the one below which I responded to with an office address instead of my home address.

 The moment I hit “Send,” common sense trumped my desire to make an easy buck so I searched for the email address and name of the buyer online.
-My suspicions were instantly confirmed and I read of the diverse experiences other people had encountered with this Craig’s List Buyer.
+My suspicions were instantly confirmed as I read of the diverse experiences other people had encountered with this Craig’s List Buyer.
 I was disappointed but not surprised so I tried to remove myself from the scam by notifying the fake buyer that the painting was no longer for sale.
 That email was ignored and I received the one below with detailed instructions:

 As promised, the check arrived via FedEx the very next day.
 I was asking $989 for the painting but the check was written for a generous $2,894.65. ($989 for me plus $50 for my troubles.
 The difference ($1,855.65) was to be wired to the “shipper.”
 I wanted to cash it as an experiment (okay, I’ll admit, out of greed) but I knew better.